-In compliance with the policies of the University System of Georgia, applicants are required to submit a Certificate of Immunization for measles, mumps, rubella, tetanus-diphtheria, varicella, and hepatitis B, for admission.
+In compliance with the policies of the University System of Georgia, applicants are required to submit a Certificate of Immunization for measles, mumps, rubella, tetanus-diphtheria within the last ten years, varicella - (two doses), and hepatitis B - (three doses if you are the age of eighteen at the time of matriculation), for admission.
 You are advised to check with your health care provider to make sure your immunizations are up to date and to have the form completed.